-Several accounting changes are being adopted by the Code in 2023/24, but it is not expected that any of them will have a material impact on the Council's financial statements.
+Several accounting changes are being adopted by the Code in 2024/25, but it is not expected that any of them will have a material impact on the Council's financial statements.

 The International Accounting Standards Board (IASB) has issued International Financial Reporting Standard 16 Leases (IFRS 16) which, when adopted by the Code, will require the Council to recognise most of the assets it has secured the use of through a lease arrangement on its Balance Sheet as 'right of use' assets, together with the corresponding lease liabilities.
 This differs from the current practice of only recognising the assets and liabilities associated with the finance leases entered into by the Council on its Balance Sheet.
 It had been anticipated that IFRS 16 would originally be adopted in the 2020/21 financial year, but the Code now allows local authorities to defer implementing the requirements of the standard until the 2024/25 financial year although allowing earlier implementation if a local authority wishes to.
-The Council has opted not to implement the standard in the financial year 2022/23 and 2023/24.

-Note 3 Critical Judgements in Applying Accounting Policies
+3. Critical Judgements in Applying Accounting Policies